 Another variant is for anthropomorphic animals to be solid colored, but without it looking like a human skintone.
 The non-anthro/less anthro animals in this variant tend to have various markings on their fur, feathers, scales, skin, etc. This variant is sometimes used when designing Funny Animals in juxtaposition with "normal" animals.

 Yet another variant is to have the more anthropomorphic version of one character to have fur, feathers, or scales that look like human skin or actually just have human-like skin, and the less anthropomorphic version to either have makings or be solid-colored without looking like human skin tone.

-This trope is part of a tendency for animal characters to be drawn with more colors and/or more complex markings and patterns the higher up the Sliding Scale of Anthropomorphism they are.
+This trope is part of a tendency for animal characters to be drawn with less colors, complex markings and patterns the higher up the Sliding Scale of Anthropomorphism they are.

 - Badger from the Disney adaptation of The Wind in the Willows is furless with a light human-like skintone and a white beard, but still has the facial markings of a badger.
 Badger in the original story and and in other adaptations, on the other hand, looks slightly less anthropomorphic, had a tail, and was furred like a normal badger.

 - Also, Mr. Toad's skin looks sort of human skintone except the back of his head.